Lumpectomy VideoMacromedia Flash

 Breast Cancer 101 (Interactive Multimedia) - Lumpectomy Macromedia Flash

-The surgeon makes an incision (cut) in the breast and removes the tumor, along with a small rim (area) of normal tissue surrounding the tumor.
+The surgeon makes an incision (cut) in the breast and removes the tumor, along with a small rim of normal tissue around the tumor.
 He/she then closes the incision with stitches, trying to keep the breast looking as much like it did before surgery.
 The surgeon may also make an incision in the underarm area and remove some lymph nodes.

 In some cases, more than one surgery is needed to get clean margins.
 Clean (also called uninvolved or negative) margins mean there is only normal tissue (and no cancer cells) at the edges of the tissue removed from the breast.
 Learn more about assessing margins.